alitnk/monopay/docs/best-practices/catching-exceptions.md

 ## Polypay Exception

 All of the mentioned exceptions extend `PolypayException`.
-So if you wanted to catch any payment exception, you can just check if they're an instance of `PolypayException`.